deezbills vs Monarch

 Canadian money, in Canadian terms

 deezbills is Canada first, and that runs deeper than accepting your bank.
 Pricing is in CAD.
-The built-in tax calculator handles federal and provincial taxes, CPP, and EI for every province and territory.
-Payday planning works from your real net pay, not a guess.
-Here is what that looks like in practice:
+The built-in tax calculator understands federal and provincial taxes, CPP, and EI for every province and territory.
+Fred uses that same take-home pay logic inside your plan, so a changing paycheque is not just a number to notice.
+It becomes an updated safe-to-spend decision.

 A Fred moment

+Fred keeps the moving pieces together: bills, goals, debt, paydays, spending, and what-ifs.
+Insight is still there when you want to dig into the data.
+The difference is that you do not need to interpret a dashboard before the plan can help you.
 And because there is no bank linking, none of it depends on a connection holding.
 Spending arrives by Gmail capture, receipt photos, statement uploads, texting Fred, or quick add.
-Your credentials stay with your bank, and your budget works no matter where you bank.
+Your credentials stay with your bank, and your plan stays current no matter where you bank.

 An honest fit check